csiro-auscalval/PyGamma/insar/docs/dev/MultiVersionGAMMASupport.md

 Regardless of any potential future where Method 2 might be required, the proposed solution is an interim stepping stone 'toward' Method 2 which would have been required anyhow, and definitely doesn't preclude us from adopting the approach of Method 2 in the future if the worst case scenario does eventuate.

-Note: Method 2 would also be required if `gamma_insar` ever decided to support processing backends beyond GAMMA (but this seems way out of scope at this point in time / not worth considering in this proposal).
+Note: Method 2 would also be required if `PyGamma` ever decided to support processing backends beyond GAMMA (but this seems way out of scope at this point in time / not worth considering in this proposal).

 ## Handling missing/removed programs ##